simonkeng/brutus/README.md

 ```

 **Disclaimer:**
-In this example, generating 308 million unique 6-char codes would take an insane
+In the first example, generating 308 million unique 6-char codes would take an insane
 amount of time and power on any average local machine, and running this with `--wordscape` would, in theory, distill out every 6-letter word in the english dictionary.
 Please generate at your own risk.